City-Owned Property Sales

 Property for Sale

-Here are the qualifications for buying a vacant City-owned lot.
+Here are the qualifications for buying a vacant City-owned side lot:

-- The request to purchase is submitted by the City of Jackson residential property owner(s).
+- The request to purchase is submitted by City of Jackson residential property owner(s).
 These lots are not sold to renters or those with a land contract.

 - The vacant property is immediately adjacent to the property of the requestor.

-- The requestor does not have outstanding bills/fees/citations owed to the City.
-To see if there are any outstanding bills/fees/citations with the City, search your name in the City of Jackson BS&A online platform.
+- The requestor does not have outstanding bills/fees/citations/taxes owed to the City.
+To see if there are any outstanding bills/fees/citations/taxes with the City, search your name in the City of Jackson BS&A online platform.

 - The property wasn’t taken from the requestor through foreclosure.

-There are other eligibility requirements but that is where the process is started.
 Should you be interested in submitting an offer, please include your offer purchase price with your request.
 A minimum offer of $300 is required, the City may counter with a higher dollar amount.
 The request will have to come from the property owner.
 To submit a request please complete the Request to Purchase City Property Form (FILLABLE PDF) with the property owner’s name address, phone number, offer price, last four digits of social security number, desired use of the property and signature.